All the Tools I Use to Run My Business as a Copywriter & Website Designer for Health and Wellness Practitioners

 Of course, like almost everyone these days, I integrate Chat GPT into my process to create content for my business.
 I prefer to capture my voice, so tend towards using Chat to outline content rather than write it from scratch, brainstorm marketing strategies for my own business, repurpose blog content into social media posts (I love it for this), pull information from transcriptions I’ve recorded and uploaded, fix spelling mistakes - and more!
 I think this topic is worth it’s own separate blog post, don’t you?

-→ Notion
+→ ASANA

 → Acuity Scheduling